LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 ![send invitation form](images/send-invitation-form.png)

-Also, it means in the Form Request we also need only the email.
-And we will change the validation method.
+Also, it means we need only the email in the Form Request.
+And we will change the validation message.

 **app/Http/Requests/StoreUserRequest.php** & **app/Http/Requests/StoreGuideRequest.php**
 ```php